 Use this goal setting template to ensure that you set yourself up for success.

-You get this goal setting template & the associated success checklist for FREE when you join the Move Your Mountains email community!
+You get this goal setting template & the associated success checklist for FREE when you join our email community!
 I pop sunshine and happiness into your inbox every week with practical tools and strategies that you can use to create a life you love.
 If you’re looking to live a happier, more fulfilling, and more productive life, sign up now!

 Life Audit Step 9: Ensure Consistency & Visibility